Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/index.md

 ---
-title: Overview of Share UI Extension Points
+title: Overview of Share extension points
 ---

-Introduction to the supported extension points in the Alfresco Share web application.

 An extension point is an interface that a developer can use to customize the Share web application in a supported way.
 There are a number of extension points that can be used to do things like adding custom pages, hiding content on